lidofinance/lido-improvement-proposals/LIPS/lip-2.md

 ## Change the meaning of 'quorum'.

-In the first version, the quorum value denoted the minimum number of oracles needed to perform results.
+In the first version, the quorum value denoted the minimum number of oracles needed to successfully report results.

-So now, the governance-controlled 'quorum' value means the minimum number of exactly the same reports needed to finalize this epoch and report this report to Lido.
+The proposed change is that the governance-controlled 'quorum' value means the minimum number of exactly the same reports needed to finalize this epoch and report this report to Lido.
+The reason for that change is that all non-byzantine oracles need to report the exact same value and if there are conflicting reports in the frame, it means some oracles are faulty or malicious.
+With an old system it took a majority of quiorum of faulty oracles to push their values (e.g. 2 out of 3), with new system it takes a full quorum of them (3 out of 3).

 For example, if the quorum value is `5` and suppose the oracles report consequently: `100`, `100`, `101`, `0`, `100`, `100`, `100`: after the last, the report `100` wins because it was pushed 5